scailable/sclblpy/README.md

 Note that upon first upload you will be prompted to provide your Scailable username and password; you can choose to store the provided credentials locally to enable easy login on subsequently uploads. (users can signup for an account at [https://admin.sclbl.net](https://admin.sclbl.net/signup.html)).

+## Examples

+todo: Add Examples for each of the models:

 ## Additional functionality
 Next to the main ``upload()`` function, the package also exposes the following functions to administer endpoints: